docker/labs/networking/A3-overlay-networking.md

     ]
     ```

     Notice that the IP address listed for the service task (container) running on **node1** is different to the IP address for the service task running on **node2**.
-Note also that they are one the sane "overnet" network.
+Note also that they are on the same "overnet" network.

 2. Run a `docker ps` command to get the ID of the service task on **node1** so that you can log in to it in the next step.